robinrendle/robinrendle.com/_adventures/design-is-a-water-balloon.markdown

 ---
 title: Design is a Water Balloon
-date: 2016-09-27 08:55:00 +01:00
+date: 2016-07-04 08:55:00 +01:00
 Country: California
 City: San Francisco
 ---

-<div class="message-body"> <p><span style="font-size: 1em;">As my homeland slips further into </span><a href="https://www.theguardian.com/media/2016/jul/03/facebook-bubble-brexit-filter" style="font-size: 1em;">a zealous fever of madness</a><span style="font-size: 1em;">, this holiday weekend I’ll be committing&nbsp;my second act of treason by celebrating Independence Day.
+<p><span style="font-size: 1em;">As my homeland slips further into </span><a href="https://www.theguardian.com/media/2016/jul/03/facebook-bubble-brexit-filter" style="font-size: 1em;">a zealous fever of madness</a><span style="font-size: 1em;">, this holiday weekend I’ll be committing&nbsp;my second act of treason by celebrating Independence Day.
 And so what better moment could there be to explore the typesetting of the Declaration of Independence?</span></p>

 <p>A couple of years ago, Nick Sherman did just that when he wrote about the 240 year old founding document for&nbsp;<a href="http://fontsinuse.com/uses/1666/the-dunlap-broadside">Fonts In Use</a>.
 He went into great detail about its typography and commented on its… well, <em>ugliness</em>:</p>